 Why is my basement damp?
 How to fix basement moisture

 We recently had our basement finished, and everything was great for the first few months.
 But as we got into fall and it started to rain more, we noticed a bit of a damp basement smell.
 You know, that awful, musty smell of a wet basement?
 It turns out we have moisture in the basement.
-Luckily we got rid of it but there are several causes of a damp basement.
+Luckily we got rid of it but there are several causes of basement moisture.
 Here is what you need to check and how to fix the moisture that is inside your wet basement.

 What causes a damp basement?

 Does your carpet have a lot of wet stains?
-It may be time to replace it; use this carpet cost calculator to see how much new carpet will cost you.
+It may be time to replace it; use this carpet cost calculator to see how much the new carpet will cost you.

 Where does basement moisture come from?